LewisResearchGroup/ms-mint/docs/quickstart.md

 ![](quickstart/metadata-table.png)

+This file contains information about your samples.
+Setting up metadata is important and needs to be done with care.
+Your downstream analysis will benefit greatly from a good metadata table.

 - `PeakOpt` if True this files will be used in the peak optimization tab.
 - `Label` should be used to indicate the group of the sampe.
 E.g. treatment group vs control group.
 - `Batch` is the batch ID, for example the plate if samples come from multiple plates.
 - `Type` indicates the type for the sample.
 By default evertying is called `Biological Sample`, other meaningful labels are `Standard Sample` or `Quality Control`.
 - `Row` and `Column` indicate the location of the sample on the plate e.g. 1-12 and A-H for a 96-well plate.
 - `RunOrder` can contain the order 1-N in which the samples were processed.
 -  Add more columns if you need.
+You can download the file, add new columns with Excel, and upload the table again.

 ## 5. Switch to `Targets` and upload `MINT-targets.csv`.
 ![](quickstart/targets-table.png)